Cantilever: In aircraft

 The cantilever is commonly used in the wings of fixed-wing aircraft.
-Early aircraft had light structures which were braced with wires and struts.
-However, these introduced aerodynamic drag which limited performance.
-While it is heavier, the cantilever avoids this issue and allows the plane to fly faster.
+Early aircraft had light structures braced with wires and struts which introduced aerodynamic drag and limited performance.
+While heavier, the cantilever avoids this issue and allows the plane to fly faster.

 Hugo Junkers pioneered the cantilever wing in 1915.
-Only a dozen years after the Wright Brothers' initial flights, Junkers endeavored to eliminate virtually all major external bracing members in order to decrease airframe drag in flight.
-The result of this endeavor was the Junkers J 1 pioneering all-metal monoplane of late 1915, designed from the start with all-metal cantilever wing panels.
+Only a dozen years after the Wright Brothers' initial flights, Junkers endeavored to eliminate virtually all major external bracing members to decrease airframe drag.
+The result was the Junkers J 1 pioneering all-metal monoplane of late 1915, designed with all-metal cantilever wing panels.
 About a year after the initial success of the Junkers J 1, Reinhold Platz of Fokker also achieved success with a cantilever-winged sesquiplane built instead with wooden materials, the Fokker V.1.